 The Vineyard Gazette has prospered with independent stewardship since its founding.
 Former New York Times columnist James (Scotty) Reston and Sally Fulton Reston bought the Gazette from Mr. Hough in 1968 and introduced the modern technologies of cold type and the first computer typesetting system.
 In 1988, Richard and Mary Jo Reston took the helm as publishers in the family-owned business, and introduced the Gazette to the digital age.

-In 2010, Jerome and Nancy Kohlberg, longtime seasonal Island residents and quiet philanthropists, bought the company, and hired Jane Seagrave, previously an Associated Press executive, as its new publisher.
+In 2010, Jerome and Nancy Kohlberg, longtime seasonal Island residents and quiet philanthropists, bought the company with the stated goal of preserving its high standards of community journalism into the future.
+They hired Jane Seagrave, previously an Associated Press executive, as its publisher in 2011.
 Julia Wells has been editor since 2004.

-The Vineyard Gazette is dedicated to good, clear writing, excellent photography and the highest standards of journalism.
-Its coverage strives to inspire and inform discussion about important community issues and to illuminate the Island’s unique qualities, including its natural habitat, its arts and culture and its people.
+The Vineyard Gazette Media Group is dedicated to good, clear writing, excellent photography and a respect for the community it serves.
+Its coverage strives to inspire and inform discussion about important issues and to illuminate the Island’s unique qualities, including its natural habitat, its arts and culture and its people.

-In so doing, the Gazette has earned many prestigious professional awards, including the top prize for general excellence in the New England Better Newspaper Competition for two of the past three years.
-In 2014, the Gazette's website was judged the best among weekly newspapers by the New England Newspaper and Press Association, which also gave the Gazette the highest award for advertising excellence.
-Since 2002, the Gazette has won 81 awards, including 40 first place prizes.
+In so doing, the Gazette has earned many prestigious professional awards for writing, design, photography and business innovation.
+For the past three years, the Gazette was named a Distinguished Newspaper and the Gazette's website has repeatedly been judged the best among weekly newspapers by the New England Newspaper and Press Association.
 The judges called the Gazette “an outstanding, fascinating weekly newspaper” with “superb newspaper writing.”